xinwenfu/GenCyber/DigitalForensics/README.md

 Root C is the Root Directory Table.
 It represents the directory C:\.
-Each file or directory stored within the directory is represented by a 32 byte entry in the table.
+Each file or directory stored within the directory C:\ is represented by an entry in the table.
 Each entry records name, extension, attributes (archive, directory, hidden, read-only, system and volume), the date and time of creation, the address of the first cluster of the file/directory's data and finally the size of the file/directory.

 FILE is the region where actual files are stored on the partition.
-It can be observed the directory table and FAT together tell where file data is stored.
-The directory table indicates the first cluster occupied by the file.
-The corresponding cluster entry in the FAT tells the next cluster and so on.
+The directory table and FAT together tell where file data is stored.
+The directory table indicates the first cluster occupied by a file.
+The corresponding cluster entry in the FAT tells the next cluster of the file and so on.
 The last cluster has a special end of file (EOF) character that indicates the end of a chain of clusters occupied by the file.

 ### Writing a file
-Let's look at the what happens when we write a file.
+Let's look at what happens when we write a file onto a disk.
-The first thing that will be changed is the direct entry.
+The first thing that will be changed is the direct table.
-The directory entry for this file will be created within the root directory table.
+A directory entry for this file will be created within the root directory table in our example.
 The figure below shows the directory entry, which includes file name, start cluster (i.e., the first cluster on disk allocated to the file) and file size.
 The start cluster is 2.
-Next we are going to update the FATs.
+Next, we are going to update the FATs.
 One cluster is enough to store the file of 1024 bytes.
+Recall a cluster may contain multiple sectors.
-One entry in the FAT is used and the entry has a label of E, indicating the end of the file.
+Therefore, one entry in the FAT is used and the entry has a label of E, indicating the end of the file.
-Finally after we create the directory entry and update the FATs, we are going to write the file data onto the disk.
+Finally after we create the directory entry and update the FATs, we write the file data onto the disk.

 <img src="https://user-images.githubusercontent.com/69218457/193430136-49dc9db2-2551-49b5-8cb4-605b5fa5a5e9.png" width=512>

 ### Deleting a file
 Now let's look at what happens when we delete the file on the disk.
-The first thing that happens after you delete a file is  the file directory entry will be updated.
+The first thing that happens after we delete a file is the file directory entry will be updated.
 In this case the first character of file name in the direct entry is changed to &sigma;, which indicates this file is deleted.
 The corresponding entries within the FATs are zeroed out.
 This indicates those clusters are free and they can be reused.